shirodkar/acm-gitops-demo/README.md

 ## Import Managed Clusters into RHACM

 1. In the Openshift Console, make sure you have switched to ACM using the 'Fleet Management' prespective.
-2. Import the Managed cluster(s) into ACM via 'Infrastructure=>Clusters=>Import Cluster'
+2. Import every Managed cluster into ACM via 'Infrastructure=>Clusters=>Import Cluster'
   - Make sure to add the cluster to one of the following ClusterSets: dev, qa, uat, prod
   - Make sure to provide the 'env' label with one of the following values dev, qa, uat, prod.
 Example: ```env=dev```
   - You can provide the server url and token of your cluster(s) to ACM.

 **Note:** ACM Policies and GitOps manifests will be automatically applied to the imported Managed clusters.
 It could take about 5-10 minutes for the installation to complete on the managed clusters.
 Wait until all apps in ArgoCD are Healthy and Synced.

-**TBD:** On the uat cluster, the Gatekeeper instance is not created automatically.
-It needs to be manually created for now.
+**TBD:** On the uat cluster, the Gatekeeper instance is not created automatically through GitOps yet.
+It needs to be manually created for now, using the following step:

+3. On the uat cluster, go to 'Ecosystem=>Installed operators=>Gatekeeper operator" and create a new instance of Gatekeeper with the default values.
+The status will show blank, but you can verify that new pods have been created in the 'openshift-gatekeeper-system' namespace.

 ## Demo